2024

 40th La Feria del Barrio.
 As part of the festival, artist Roberto Lugo demonstrates his pottery-throwing artistry, September 8, 2024. by Kyla G. Photography.

-Mural Arts will celebrate the artists and community members behind We Here in an afternoon of conversation and convening around art and ideas.
-Hosted by We Here’s Community Advisory Committee of Kensington residents and Curator of Public Engagement Megan Voeller, the program debuts a preview of a documentary short by Colibri Workshop and a first glimpse at a children’s book.
+Mural Arts will celebrated the artists and community members behind We Here in an afternoon of conversation and convening around art and ideas.
+Hosted by We Here’s Community Advisory Committee of Kensington residents and Curator of Public Engagement Megan Voeller, the program debuted a preview of a documentary short by Colibri Workshop and a first glimpse at the children’s book.

-After the forum, enjoy hands-on clay sculpting activities with Lugo and We Here artist Nitza Walesca Rosario, a Polaroid photo booth at Lugo’s monumental sculpture with artist Daisie Cardona, music, games and refreshments, and tour Taller’s cultural corridor with Experience Eastern North.
+After the forum, the community enjoyed hands-on clay sculpting activities with Lugo and We Here artist Nitza Walesca Rosario, a Polaroid photo booth at Lugo’s monumental sculpture with artist Daisie Cardona, music, games and refreshments, and tour Taller’s cultural corridor with Experience Eastern North.

-Join Kensington residents and We Here Community Advisory Committee members on a walk to visit two of Roberto Lugo’s vessel installations and other sites in the Kensington neighborhood.
-This 90-minute Walk and Talk will start at the Kensington Storefront (3208 Kensington Ave.) and feature the Kensington Corridor Trust Garden (3236 Kensington Ave.) and the Free Church of St. John (3076 Emerald Street), as well as other local Kensington spots along the way.
-Please wear comfortable, close-toed walking shoes.
+Kensington residents and We Here Community Advisory Committee members offered a walk to visit two of Roberto Lugo’s vessel installations and other sites in the Kensington neighborhood.
+This 90-minute Walk and Talk started at the Kensington Storefront (3208 Kensington Ave.) and featured the Kensington Corridor Trust Garden (3236 Kensington Ave.) and the Free Church of St. John (3076 Emerald Street) installations, as well as other local Kensington spots along the way.

 Read a Book with Roberto and Frank

-As part of We Here, Roberto Lugo and acclaimed author Frank Berrios have teamed up to create We Here: What Kind of Artist Will You Be?, a children’s book illustrated by Meghan Galloway-Edgar.
-Inspired by Lugo’s artistic journey, the book will be distributed for free to Kensington families in Spanish and English editions with the goal of fostering a love of art-making in the neighborhood’s next generation.
+As part of We Here, Roberto Lugo and acclaimed author Frank Berrios teamed up to create We Here: What Kind of Artist Will You Be?, a children’s book illustrated by Meghan Galloway-Edgar.
+Inspired by Lugo’s artistic journey, the book was distributed for free to Kensington families in Spanish and English editions with the goal of fostering a love of art-making in the neighborhood’s next generation.

 Saturday Pottery Workshops

-Make and paint a clay tile with artist Nitza Walesca Rosario in this free workshop designed to get your hands dirty with a fun introduction to clay.
-Mural Arts will fire your unique tile for you to keep or install at the Open Kitchen Sculpture Garden, if you choose.
+Artist Nitza Walesca Rosario led free workshops designed to get your hands dirty with a fun introduction to clay held at Kensington Storefront, 3208 Kensington Avenue.
+Mural Arts will fired the participants unique tiles for them to keep or install at the Open Kitchen Sculpture Garden.

 About Roberto Lugo